 Reversing the seat is quite easy with the push of a few buttons it comes right off, turn it around and click!
 Back on easy peasy.
 The seat reclines all the way in either position, but you will need to have the seat forward facing to fold it.

 Additionally, you can use your car seat right on your chassis with the UPPAbaby Mesa car seat, no adapter necessary.
 Or if you have another major car seat brand, UPPAbaby has adapters for purchase.
-Right now there's an adapter for Chicco, and a different adapter Cybex and Maxi Cosi car seats.
-Voila, you have a travel system with just a snap and go.
+Right now there's an adapter for Chicco, and a different adapter for Cybex and Maxi Cosi car seats.
+Voila!
+You have a travel system with just a snap and go.

-The Cruz is built with welded and formed aluminum alloy frame, the kind that is used to build aircraft.
+This stroller is built with welded and formed aluminum alloy frame, the kind that is used to build aircrafts.
 This makes it durable yet lightweight.
 It feels sturdy when pushed, and maneuvers smooth as silk.

 Brakes are a one-step process in the middle of the rear axle.
 Simply push down once to engage and either push front edge of pedal forward or use foot to lift pedal up to disengage.
 To set the swivel wheels into the locking system, just slide the button down that's at the top of the front wheel.
 Locked front wheels provide better stability going over sand or other rougher terrain.
 Slide button back down for swivel wheels again.

 I love the sun canopy!
 All UPPAbaby strollers have HUGE sun canopies so they give excellent coverage.
 I also like the large mesh peek-a-boo window at the top because it allows for air circulation which keeps your child cooler in hot weather.